 Google Chrome displays “Your Connection is Not Private” error message, whenever you try to access a website over an insecure connection.
 You will find below the steps to fix this problem.

 Your Connection is Not Private Error in Chrome

 “Your Connection is not private” error in Chrome browser is designed to warn users about the possibility of their personal data being compromised.

-This error message in Chrome browser is usually triggered if the SSL certificate of the website that you are trying to access is expired, invalid or not issued by an approved authority.
+This error message in Chrome is usually triggered if the SSL certificate of the website that you are trying to access has expired, become invalid or has not been issued by an approved authority.

 1. Ignore Chrome and Proceed to Website

 If the website that you are trying to access is known to you and does not require your personal information like Name, Phone Number or Credit Card details, you can choose to ignore the warning and proceed to the website.